veracity/veracity-documentation/sections/vap/dfmigration.md

 	<img src="file-storage-as-data-source/assets/5.png"/>
 </figure>

-### Step 4:Upload the Downloaded Report in your VAP service
+### Step 4: Upload the Downloaded Report in your VAP service
-   - To upload the file you downloaded in step 1:
+To upload the file you downloaded in step 1:
 1. In the left navigation sidebar, select the plus icon.
-     2. Select **Add Resource File**.
+1. Select **Add Resource File**.
-     3. Under **File Name**, name the file with including a version number or date for easy identification.
+1. Under **File Name**, name the file with including a version number or date for easy identification.
-     4. Then, drag and drop the file from your local machine onto **Drop file here or click to upload** or select **Drop file here or click to upload** to add the file from your local machine.
+1. Then, drag and drop the file from your local machine onto **Drop file here or click to upload** or select **Drop file here or click to upload** to add the file from your local machine.
-     5. In the bottom right corner, select **Save**.
+1. In the bottom right corner, select **Save**.

 #### Scheduled Refresh
 1. If the report needs to be refreshed with new data, follow the scheduled refresh steps [here](admin-tab/resource.md).
-     2. Test on-demand refresh from VAP by clicking the **Refresh Report** icon.
+1. Test on-demand refresh from VAP by clicking the **Refresh Report** icon.
 Note that it might take some time, so wait, or you come back to this point later.

 ### Step 5: Switch the file name to the newly uploaded file in Reports
-- Find the old report name in Resources and mouse over **Used in Reports**.
+#### Find the old report name in Resources and mouse over **Used in Reports**.
 1. Note down the report title that is connected to the old Data Fabric file.

-- Go to **Reports** to change the file connection to the latest file version.
+#### Go to **Reports** to change the file connection to the latest file version.
 Repeat these steps for all report titles you noted down in the step above.
 1. Search for the Report title by using the Filter option.
-  2. Edit the report by switching the file name to the newly uploaded file (latest version or today’s date).
+1. Edit the report by switching the file name to the newly uploaded file (latest version or today’s date).
-  3. Select **Save**.
+1. Select **Save**.

-- Mouse over **Used in Entities**
+#### Mouse over **Used in Entities**
 1. Make sure you have access to these entities.
-  2. Run the reports from Home to ensure it works correctly.
+1. Run the reports from Home to ensure it works correctly.

-- Navigate back to Resources to delete the old file connected to Data Fabric.
+#### Navigate back to Resources to delete the old file connected to Data Fabric.
 1. Find the old Power BI report File Name and make sure the column **Used in reports** is zero.
-  2. Select **Delete** to delete the old Power BI file that used datasource from Data Fabric.
+1. Select **Delete** to delete the old Power BI file that used datasource from Data Fabric.

 #### Repeat from step 1 for all Power BI File Names on your migration list
 For all Power BI File Names that you need to migrate, follow all the above steps.
 Start with step 1.